Elevation 527 m/1729 ft

 Summer Sports in Bern

-Discover the city further with one of three exciting e-bike routes.
+Through this Berne, Switzerland vacation guide , you are able to discover the city further with one of three exciting e-bike routes.
 All of the routes begin and end in the city while exposing riders to amazing scenic views.
 Take advantage of this opportunity to explore Berne’s many cultural highlights and hidden gems.
 This E-bike experience allows visitors to get around most of the city at a comfortable and leisurely pace.

 Winter Sports in Berne

-Bern is within close proximity to some of the Bernese Oberland’s most renowned winter resorts including Interlaken, Grindelwald, Wengen and Murren.
+Berne is within close proximity to some of the Bernese Oberland’s most renowned winter resorts including Interlaken, Grindelwald, Wengen and Murren.
 Visitors have the opportunity to practice any winter sport at each of these resort locations.
 Located closest to Berne is Interlaken as it is located 46 minutes away via train.

 There are also plenty of indoor sport facilities within the city of Berne.